greg-raven/Department-21/_posts/2009-04-14-observations-on-america.md

 We're supposed to be the most civilized nation on earth, but we still deliver payrolls in armored cars.

-We have more experts on marriage than any other country in the world ….and still have more divorces.
+We have more experts on marriage than any other country in the world ... and still have more divorces.

 We applaud our free press even when they convict innocent people in print.

-Our laws are like a spider's web, designed to catch the common fly … but seldom holds the hornet.
+Our laws are like a spider's web, designed to catch the common fly ... but seldom holds the hornet.